 1. The master's thesis project always is the final component of the Master's programme.
-A student can only be admitted to the master's thesis project if (at least) all courses of the first two years of the master have been completed.
-Furthermore, for admission, the student must have completed at least 32 clinical practical observations.
+A student can only be admitted to the master's thesis project if at least 54 EC of the first year of his master have been completed.